By Edy Werder — IT Consultant & Tech Blogger

 In this guide, I’ll walk you through installing Proxmox VE 9 on a Dell PowerEdge server using iDRAC, Dell’s remote access controller.
 It’s one of my go-to servers for homelab setups.

 You can also install Proxmox from a bootable USB stick.
 I recommend using Rufus to create it.
+A USB flash drive with at least 1 GB of storage is needed to create a bootable USB for Proxmox installation.

 If you’re looking for a smaller and quieter option, I also run Proxmox on a Minisforum MS-01, which I consider one of the best mini-PCs for a home server.
 Here’s my full review.